Chamamou/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree
 This script is for Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

+103-commas
+This script is for Write a command that lists all the files and directories of the current directory, separated by commas (,)i